overfl0/Bulletproof-Build-Environment/README.md

 $ vagrant up
 ```

+If you get an error while adding the box, see Troubleshooting section below.

 ### First boot
 **At first boot you have to enable WinRM for vagrant provisioning.** Unfortunately that windows image has it disabled so you have to do it manually.